 Here at the IAWP, we recognize that many coaches tend to swing between two different coaching styles.
 Either they offer a lot of advice and information to the client and make suggestions for how to make a change or they serve as a motivational leader or cheerleader providing encouragement and support toward a goal.

 Offering suggestions, encouragement, and support are all part of coaching but the most effective coaching takes place from a different space.
-It empowers both the coach and client.
+It empowers both the coach and the client.
 It goes much deeper into understanding one’s self and discovering the core issues that are getting in the way.

 The IAWP’s Core Coaching Method teaches students how to combine the art of coaching with proven psychology techniques about how the brain works to make a change.
 So our graduates are fully equipped to go beyond being an educator or motivator.
 They can go out in the world and really make a difference.

-Great Coaches Share Common Attributes
+Great Wellness Coaches Share Common Attributes

 Great coaches seem to share a few common attributes.
 They are well-adjusted and practice what they preach.
 They tend to their own lives through personal self-care and self-development.
 This balance brings positive energy to the coaching experience and helps clients feel confident.